Kosnarite: Analysis

-Chemical Composition
+Chemical composition

-Properties of Kosnarite
+Properties

 The results of the testing found that kosnarite had large amounts of zirconium, phosphorus, and potassium.
 In the samples, there were also traces of calcium, zinc, and manganese, but these elements make up less than one percent, so they were classified as impurities.
-Physically, kosnarite from the pegmatites found in Maine occurred as rhombohedral crystals with a hexagonal unit cell and were pseudocubic with a maximum size of around 0.9mm.
+Physically, kosnarite from the pegmatites found in Maine occurred as rhombohedral crystals with a hexagonal unit cell and were pseudocubic with a maximum size of around 0.9 mm.
 This is important as zirconium is in the form of a six coordinated octahedron and potassium is structured in a shape called a trigonal antiprism that is also six coordinated.
 Kosnarite's structure was then determined by using [100] Patterson projection, and interatomic vector projection was also used to help determine the crystal structure.
 Special positions in the mineral were then found for potassium, zirconium, and phosphate while the two oxygen atoms had general positions.
 Multiple refinement cycles using a unit weighing system, and least-squares refinements were used to minimize the deviation of the shifting of the atoms.
-Later tests showed that zirconium polyhedra groups were joined together by groups of phosphate these are both connected to each other by oxygen atoms.
+Later tests showed that zirconium polyhedra groups were joined by groups of phosphate these are both connected to each other by oxygen atoms.
 However, the oxygens are always bridges between the zirconium and phosphate and one oxygen is never shared between two the same groups and half of the oxygens are also shared with K groups.
 The pattern of two zirconium polyhedron, one potassium polyhedron, two zirconium polyhedron, and the oxygen and phosphate groups filling in the gaps creates kosnarite's unique crystal structure.

 Depending on the impurities present in the sample, the color of kosnarite can range from pale blue to blue-green depending on the amount of iron, manganese, or other impurities, and kosnarite can sometimes appear to be nearly colorless.
 Other physical properties of kosnarite include its vitreous lust, non-fluorescence, a hardness of 4.5 on the mohs scale of mineral hardness, conchoidal fracturing, and perfect cleavage in the {102} direction.
 Structurally, kosnarite is part of the hexagonal crystal family meaning that the crystals have three or six-fold symmetry and has a space group of R3̅c.
-The unit cell of kosnarite was calculated to be a = 8.687 Å, c = 23.877 Å; V= 1,560.45 Å³, and no twinning growth has been observed.
+The unit cell of kosnarite was calculated to be a = 8.687 Å, c = 23.877 Å; V = 1,560.45 Å3, and no twinning growth has been observed.
 It was discovered that kosnarite is uniaxial (+) with its axes being Nw = 1.656(2), Nc = 1.682(2), and being nonpleochronic.
 Due to the small number of available samples, some tests have not been carried out, such as infrared spectra.

-Related Minerals
+Related minerals

 Kosnarite is part of the alkali zirconium phosphates in which there are only two other known members of this group: gainesite, and a Cs analogue of gainesite.